microsoft/aed-go-learn-content/write-test-program/includes/0-introduction.md

 ## Learning objectives

-In this module, you'll practice and learn about:
+In this module, you'll practice and learn:

 - How testing works in Go
 - How to wrap the core logic of a program into a package